-What was the process of writing and publishing your book to optioning it?
+What was the process like from writing and publishing your book to optioning it as a film?

 I wrote the book and published it in 2012.
 The woman who ended up directing the movie read it and a few months later reached out to me and said, “I’m interested in optioning the movie.”
 Within a few months, we met, and within three months, we were shooting and casting in New York City.
 Then we filmed in South Carolina the following year.
 It was about a five-year process to get this from being a novel to a screenplay to a movie and then now to get it out into the public.
 So it was at some film festivals a couple of years ago, and now we’re doing the streaming formats.

 My dream from when I was little was to have a signed book deal with like Random House or Penguin Books or one of those big publishers.
 I thought that I wouldn’t be happy unless I had that.
 I started self-publishing 12 years ago and that allowed me to have control of my own books, and material so I can publish when I want it, I don’t have to wait for anybody.
 It’s helped me to think about publishing in a different way.
 And I’m going to be able to help others who have thought they needed a book deal to publish to be able to get their books out as well.

 Tell us about the seven books you’ve written.